-The lace-up (or corset style) brace restricts all joint range of motion, including the up and down ankle motion needed to run and jump by binding it with laces and/or tight wraparound Velcro straps.
-A recent university study concluded that lace-ups “significantly decreased ankle joint range of motion and isokinetic measures of muscle torque, total work, and power.”
-To clarify, the lace-up brace negatively effects ankle range of motion and strength.
+Unfortunately, yes.
+The lace-up (or corset style) brace restricts much of the ankle joint range of motion, including the essential up and down ankle motion needed for running and jumping.
+This restriction is due to the binding of laces and/or tight wraparound Velcro straps.
+A recent university study found that lace-ups significantly decreased ankle joint range of motion and isokinetic measures of muscle torque, total work, and power.
+In simpler terms, the lace-up brace adversely affects ankle range of motion and strength.

-Hinged ankle braces that allow full unrestricted up and down ankle range of motion will not weaken the ankle.
-These braces have a hinge on each side of the ankle bone which allows the brace to move with the ankle, not against it like with lace-ups.
-By moving with the ankle joint, any straps can stay securely in place maintaining long-lasting ankle support.
+Fortunately, yes.
+Hinged ankle braces, which allow full unrestricted up and down ankle range of motion, do not weaken the ankle.
+These braces have hinges on each side of the ankle bone, allowing the brace to move with the ankle, unlike lace-ups that move against it.
+This synchronized movement ensures that any straps stay securely in place, maintaining long-lasting ankle support.

-There are two styles of hinged ankle braces available and commonly used by athletes – hinged and hinged-cuff.
-Hinged only braces were first introduced in 1989 and were designed primarily to restrict excessive ankle turning or “inversion.”
-Common brands of hinged ankle brace are Active Ankle, McDavid and Shock Doctor.
+There are two commonly used styles of hinged ankle braces by athletes – hinged and hinged-cuff.
+The ‘hinged only’ braces, introduced in 1989, primarily restrict excessive ankle turning or “inversion.”
+Popular brands include Active Ankle, McDavid, and Shock Doctor.

-Hinged-cuff ankle braces were first introduced in 2000 and are designed to not only restrict excessive ankle turning (“inversion”) but also rotational twisting to help prevent both high and low ankle sprains.
+On the other hand, ‘hinged-cuff’ ankle braces, like the Ultra Zoom®, restrict not only excessive ankle turning (“inversion”) but also rotational twisting, helping prevent both high and low ankle sprains.
 Brands of hinged-cuff ankle braces include Ultra Ankle, Don Joy, and Ossur.

-If you have any more questions about ankle braces and how they may affect the strength of the ankle, leave me a comment below or send us a message!
-I’d be happy to answer your questions.
+If you have more questions about ankle braces and their effects on ankle strength, feel free to leave a comment below or send us a message.
+We are here to help!

 SHARE WITH FRIENDS